Octomom Shares Toned Workout Selfies, Details Physical Struggles

 ‘The Curious Case of Natalia Grace: Natalia Speaks’ | Headline-M…

-It has not been an easy journey for Nadya Suleman, aka the "Octomom" as she was dubbed after carrying and welcoming octuplets in 2009.
-The 47-year-old mother of 14 gave fans an update on her fitness journey on Tuesday, sharing snaps from the gym of herself in a black sports bra and leggings as she got in a workout.
+It has not been an easy journey for Nadya Suleman, famously known as the "Octomom" after carrying and welcoming octuplets in 2009.
+The 47-year-old mother of 14 gave fans an update on her fitness journey on Tuesday, sharing photos of herself in a black sports bra and leggings as she got in a workout.

-In the caption, she opened up about how strength training has been an important part of her physical recovery after enduring lots of setbacks due to her unusual pregnancy.
+In the caption, she opened up about how strength training has been an important part of her physical recovery after facing setbacks as a result of her unusual pregnancy.

-Sharing that the physical toll of her pregnancy included, "three more herniated discs," after she'd previously sustained one from an unrelated work injury, as well as, "bilateral sciatica; damaged sacrum and peripheral neuropathy (and a torn abdominal cavity to top it off 💁🏻♀️)."
+Suleman shared that she suffered "three more herniated discs" after she'd previously sustained one from an unrelated work injury, as well as "bilateral sciatica; damaged sacrum and peripheral neuropathy (and a torn abdominal cavity to top it off 💁🏻♀️)."

-Noting that were she to lead a "sedentary lifestyle," the injuries likely would have left her "incapacitated."
+She noted if she were to lead a "sedentary lifestyle," the injuries likely would leave her "incapacitated."

 "The more active I am, the less pain I experience.
 Several days without weight training exacerbates my already excruciating back pain and near immobility," Suleman shared.
 "I strive to strength train 3-4 days per week, plus one hour of cardio 4-5 days per week (switched from the stair master to stationary bike years ago)."

-The proud mom said that her kids join in with her fitness journey, noting that her oldest son, Eli, 22, has surpassed her in weight training after just three years of practice and "loves mocking me at the gym."
+The proud mom said that some of her kids have joined her in weight training, noting that her oldest son, Eli, 22, has surpassed her after just three years of practice and "loves mocking me at the gym."

 "He has encouraged me however, to lift heavier, using proper technique, which has improved my strength and performance," she added.